Evaluating the Generalization Ability of Super-Resolution Networks: Statistical Modeling of Deep SR Networks

 \subsection{Overview of the Proposed SRGA}

-The overview of the proposed generalization ability metric SRGA is depicted in Fig. \ref{fig:overview}.
+The overview of the proposed generalization ability metric SRGA is depicted in Figure \ref{fig:overview}.
 SRGA is built upon the statistical modeling of deep features of SR networks.
-It is a relative measurement that computes the distance of the feature distributions between the in-distribution reference dataset and the candidate test dataset.
-Note that the reference dataset is the one that the model can well perform on, which is usually within the training distribution.
+It is a relative measurement that computes the distance of the feature distributions between the reference dataset and the candidate test dataset.
+The reference dataset used in SRGA is typically the one on which the model performs well, and is usually within the training distribution.
 We first obtain the corresponding deep features of the input datasets.
-Then, the features are compressed by principal component analysis (PCA), after which we adopt generalized Gaussian distribution to model the projected features sets.
+These features are then compressed using principal component analysis (PCA), and the resulting projected feature sets are modeled using a generalized Gaussian distribution.
 Finally, the generalization error is measured by the Kullback-Leibler divergence (KLD) between the two probability distributions, leading to the proposed generalization index SRGA.

-In the following, we will elaborate on the details of the adopted statistical methodology.
+When a model performs well on a specific dataset, we can use it as a reference and compare the distance between other candidate datasets and the reference dataset using SRGA.
+However, if an appropriate reference dataset cannot be identified, we can treat all candidate datasets equally and calculate the SRGA score between each pair to obtain a generalization matrix.
+By using SRGA in this way, we can assess a model's generalization performance beyond its training set and make informed decisions about its suitability for real-world applications.